 Don’t get me wrong, I truly adore these foods, and wouldn’t have a Thanksgiving without them, but it’s always lovely to add a touch of green that’s fresh and vibrant.
 It brings a plate of food to life.

-The Key to Making Green Beans Delicious
+The Key to Roasting Green Beans

 Roasting the beans at a very high temperature, after they’ve been boiled, adds tremendous additional flavor from the caramelization process, from browning in the oven.